 Our first farm in Europe was completed in 2016, bringing Sundrop’s passion, technology and know-how to the continent.
 Check back here for more details soon!

 We were very proud to break ground on a brand new farm in Tennessee during 2016.
 We are hard at work building a sustainable, technologically advanced Greenhouse featuring everything that you would expect from a Sundrop project.
 Stay tuned to the website and our social media channels for updates and more information.

 We’ve learnt that, to succeed, we need the help of local government and businesses.
 Our farm in South Australia was only made possible by the strong support of government, construction and our debt and equity funding partners.

 We also know that we rely on the discerning palate of customers, who recognise that our fruit and vegetables aren’t just grown differently, but also taste more delicious than most of our competitors.

 Now we are expanding.

-What is already a success in Australia is coming soon to both the United States and Portugal.
+What is already a success in Australia is growing.
 We’ve big plans for other markets too.
 Watch this dry and previously barren space.